dagger/dagger/docs/current/742989-cookbook.md

 [Learn more](./guides/252029-load-images-local-docker-engine.md)

-### Export directory from container to host
+### Export container directory to host

-The following code listing exports the contents of a directory to the host's temporary directory.
+The following code listing exports the contents of a container directory to the host's temporary directory.

 <Tabs groupId="language">
 <TabItem value="Go">